A Solution for Sustainable Development and Biodiversity Conservation

 Sustainable Drainage Systems (SuDS)

-Sustainable Drainage Systems (SuDS) mimic natural processes by capturing and filtering rainwater, then repurposing it through engineered, ecosystem-supporting features such as ponds.
-By attenuating runoff, SuDS prevent sewage and drainage systems from becoming overwhelmed, reducing the risk of contaminated water being released into local environments.
+Sustainable Drainage Systems (SuDS) mimic natural processes by capturing and filtering rainwater.
+Rainwater is then repurposed in engineered, ecosystem-supporting features like ponds.
+SuDS prevent sewage and drainage systems from becoming overwhelmed, reducing the risk of contaminated water being released into local environments.

-Key SuDS components include permeable pavements, rain gardens, swales, ditches, ponds, and green roofs, all of which work together to improve water quality, reduce flooding and support urban biodiversity
+Key SuDS components include: Permeable pavements, rain gardens, swales, ditches, ponds, and green roofs.
+These work together to improve water quality, reduce flooding and support urban biodiversity

 Wildflowers

 Wildflower meadows provide habitat for pollinators.
-By increasing the abundance of small insects like bees the need for strong fertilisers is decreased.
+By increasing the abundance of small insects like bees the need for strong fertilisers decreases.
 This leads to knock-on effects of improved soil health, and less polluted water systems.

-Wildflowers can be purchased as seeds, plugs, mats or mixed with grasses in wildflower turf for planting meadows, embankments and wildlife friendly gardens.
+Wildflowers can be purchased as seeds, plugs, mats or mixed with grasses in wildflower turf.
+And can easily be used for planting meadows, embankments and wildlife friendly gardens.

 Green corridors